aiiie/cram/README.txt

 * Output lines ending with either of the above keywords are always first matched literally with actual command output.

-* Command output in the test that ends with a percent sign will match actual output that doesn't end in a newline.
+* Lines ending with a space and the keyword ``(no-eol)`` will match actual output that doesn't end in a newline.

+* Actual output containing unprintable characters are escaped and suffixed with a space and the keyword ``(esc)``.
+Lines matching unprintable output must also contain the keyword.

 * Anything else is a comment.